ALPHA EPSILON PI

 Perhaps of greater importance, Alpha Epsilon Pi develops leadership for the future of the American Jewish community.
 Tomorrow’s Jewish leaders are in our chapters today.
 These are the young men who must be counted upon to support Jewish causes and to prepare to be one of tomorrow’s Jewish leaders, so that they may aid themselves, their family, their community, and their people.
-Those students who enter the mainstream of non-Jewish life on the campus are far more likely to assimilate and to forsake their heritage.
-Working together with the Foundation for Jewish Campus Life/International Hillel, Alpha Epsilon Pi can play a vital role in helping reverse the growing trend among our young people to abandon Judaism at this critical time.
+Working together with Chabbad, International Hillel, and Mustangs United For Israel (MUFI) Alpha Epsilon Pi can play a vital role in creating awareness of and advocating for jewish life in San Luis Obispo and beyond.

 Throughout our history, the fraternity setting has served as a “learning laboratory”, a testing ground for young men who later become leaders in business, education, government, religion, and science.
 A goal of our fraternity is to help each student to develop character, to learn responsibility, and to develop a proper set of values through living together in brotherhood.
 Alpha Epsilon Pi prepares young men for their role in life as responsible citizens.